-Student should know the role and importance of pharmacokinetic processes for effectiveness of a drug, understood mode of action of drugs in the body, as well as possible interactions, known synergistic interactions and medication of choice in the treatment of some disease.
-Likewise, the student should understand the role and importance of toxicokinetic processes on the toxicity of a substance, mode of action of toxic substances in animals and known methods of treatment of poisoned animals, including antidotes.
+Student should know the role and importance of pharmacokinetic processes for effectiveness of a drug, understood mode of action of drugs in the body, understands the importance of possible interactions between drugs, synergistic interactions, as well as drugs of choice in the treatment of some diseases.
+Likewise, the student should understand the role and importance of toxicokinetic processes and toxicity of a substance, mode of action of toxic substances in animals, as well as to know the methods of treatment of poisoned animals, including antidotes.